 The symptoms displayed by the various viruses, spyware and malware are many and varied, and can include the loss of data, theft of personal information, a slow computer, your network or internet ceases to operate, you get pop-ups all the time, your Home Page always changes by itself, and so on.

-One thing is certain……You don’t want Viruses, Spyware, Malware, Adware, Trojans or Keyloggers on your computer.
+One thing is certain……You don’t want these nuisances on your computer.

 Spotty Dog Computer Services has an enormous amount of experience and expertise in virus removal, spyware removal and a whole range of nasty critters.
 In a lot of cases viruses and spyware can be removed without the need to wipe your Hard Drive and all the hassles that go along with that.

-Virus Removal is a tricky proposition, and to effective, virus removal can be quite time-consuming.
-So accordingly, we HIGHLY RECOMMEND that you bring the computer or laptop to the office rather than opt for on-site service.
+Doing this however is a tricky proposition, and to effectively clean your system can be quite time-consuming.
+So accordingly, we HIGHLY RECOMMEND that you bring the infected computer or laptop to our office rather than opt for on-site service.
 Because virus removal is so time-consuming, it can quickly become an uneconomical exercise.
-However if you require an on-site virus removal service, we can accommodate you.
+However if you require an on-site service, we can accommodate you.

-Take the time to download and read our Virus and Spyware notes, it just may save you a lot of time, hassles and money.
-The contents of this document are shown at the bottom of the page.
+Take the time to download and read our Virus and Spyware notes shown below.
+It just may save you a lot of time, hassles and money.

 The news might not be that bad.